-- Team Building Poker: Just distribute playing cards out individuals and then ask them to make the best seven card stud hand.
+- Team Building Poker: Just distribute playing cards out individuals and then ask them to make the best seven-card stud hand.
 Don’t worry if many of your group members have no experience with poker or card games, because eventually, a team will need the card that each person is holding, and they will be recruited into a group.
-To setup the card so that you get an equal number of people on each team, divide the number of people in the entire group by seven and round up.
+To set up the card so that you get an equal number of people on each team, divide the number of people in the entire group by seven and round up.
 For instance, if you have 30 people, 30 divided by seven is 4.28, so you’ll round that number up to five.
 Add royal flush sets for this many groups (in this case five groups).
 So, you’ll create a suited 10, Jack, Queen, King, and Ace for each team.
 Then add a nine of the same suits until you get to the total number of people in the whole group.
 In this case, you’ll add five nines to the stack of cards, because the original Royal Flush cards (five groups of five cards) will total 25 cards, and you have 30 people, you’ll need five additional cards so that every person receives a card.
 If you have additional people, add eights as well.

-- A Numbers Game: This is a simple but effective game to divide up a big group (the bigger the group, the more fun and challenging this activity is).
+- A Numbers Game: This is a simple but effective team building game to divide up a big group (the bigger the group, the more fun and challenging this activity is).
 Setup is simple.
 Just divide the number of people in your group by the number of teams that you want to create and then create a group of numbers for each team and a table for each group to organize around.
 For instance, if you have 100 people, and you want 20 teams, you’ll have 20 tables, and you’ll create five separate number 1’s, five separate number 2’s, etc. until you have all twenty sets of numbers.
 Then just distribute a number to each person and ask them to group themselves by their numbers.
 The trick is to make sure that you don’t put the tables in numerical order.
 The more random the order and the more groups that you have, the more challenging the activity becomes.
 By the way, you don’t necessarily have to use numbers.
 You can use colors or any type of category to divide up the group.

-- Barnyard Blitz: I have to admit that I was really resistant to this one until I actually saw it work, but it can be really funny.
-Similar to the the numbers game, each person will receive a card, but each card will have a specific barnyard animal on it like pig, rooster, goat, etc. Give the instructions for the group to divide themselves into teams based on the item on their card, but they have to do so without talking to each other and without showing anyone their card.
+- Barnyard Blitz: I have to admit that I was really resistant to mention this one until I actually saw it work, but it can be a really funny team building game.
+Similar to the numbers game, each person will receive a card, but each card will have a specific barnyard animal on it like pig, rooster, goat, etc. Give the instructions for the group to divide themselves into teams based on the item on their card, but they have to do so without talking to each other and without showing anyone their card.
 Of course, the individuals will begin to make sounds and actions to describe their animal, and there will be lots of laughter throughout the room.
 Within just a few minutes, your group will lose all inhibition and begin to do crazy things to attract the attention of their team members.
-In fact, the less responsive the other team members are, the more aggressive and outgoing to individuals will become.
+In fact, the less responsive the other team members are, the more aggressive and outgoing individuals will become.
 This one is very funny!